Adrian Mutu: Cesena

+Ajaccio

 After his release from Cesena, Mutu signed a new contract with AC Ajaccio of the French Ligue 1 on 28 August 2012.
-He said that he favoured the Italian culture on Corsica, dismissed claims that he was preparing for retirement, and stated that he would score more goals than Zlatan Ibrahimović of Paris Saint-Germain.
+He dismissed claims that he was preparing for retirement, and stated that he would score more goals than Zlatan Ibrahimović of Paris Saint-Germain.
 Club president Alain Orsoni said that Mutu was the highest-profile player to come to Corsica since Johnny Rep joined SC Bastia in 1978.

+Mutu made his Ligue 1 debut on 16 September 2012, when coach Alex Dupont sent him in the 62nd minute to replace Chahir Belghazouani in a 2–0 away loss to Lyon.
+He scored his first goal on 28 October in a 2–2 draw against Lorient.
+Mutu netted a total of 11 goals by the end of the season, including two doubles in a victory against Lyon and a loss to Saint-Étienne.

-After his previous season's goal haul was enough to keep Ajaccio in Ligue 1, Mutu's second season saw him play just 9 games and not score, before terminating his contract on 14 January 2014 alongside compatriot Ștefan Popescu.
+After his goal haul in the previous season helped keep Ajaccio in Ligue 1, Mutu played just nine games in his second season without scoring before terminating his contract on 14 January 2014 alongside compatriot Ștefan Popescu.

+Petrolul Ploiești

-Later that day he was presented at Petrolul Ploiești in front of 10,000 fans.
-He was signed by his former international teammate, Cosmin Contra.
-In the summer of 2014, Mutu scored both home and away against Viktoria Plzeň in the UEFA Europa League third qualifying round, a double which Petrolul impressively won 5–2 on aggregate.
+In January 2014, Mutu was presented at Petrolul Ploiești in front of 10,000 fans.
+He was signed at the request of the team's coach, his former international teammate, Cosmin Contra.
+On 28 April, he scored his first goal for the club in a 3–0 victory against FC Botoșani.
+In the summer of 2014, Mutu scored both home and away against Viktoria Plzeň in the Europa League third qualifying round, a double which Petrolul won 5–2 on aggregate.

-On 26 September 2014, Petrolul announced that the club had ended the contract between the two parties.
+On 26 September 2014, Petrolul announced that the club had terminated the contract with Mutu.

+Pune City

-On 30 July 2015, Mutu signed as the marquee player for Indian Super League club FC Pune City.
+On 30 July 2015, Mutu signed as the marquee player for Indian Super League club Pune City.
+He made his league debut on 6 October, when coach David Platt sent him in the 61st minute to substitute Tuncay Şanlı, managing to provide an assist for Israil Gurung's goal in the 3–1 win over Mumbai City.
+On 8 November, Mutu scored his first goal in a 2–2 draw against Goa.
+He scored three more goals for Pune in three losses to Delhi Dynamos, Atlético de Kolkata and NorthEast United.

+ASA Târgu Mureș

-In January 2016, Mutu returned to Romania with ASA 2013 Târgu Mureș, having been assured by national manager Anghel Iordănescu that he could have a place in the UEFA Euro 2016 squad if he played in a better league than India's.
+In January 2016, Mutu returned to Romania with ASA Târgu Mureș, having been assured by Romania's national manager Anghel Iordănescu that he could have a place in the UEFA Euro 2016 squad if he played in a better league than India's.
+However, he made only four goalless league appearances, retiring afterwards.